Leslie Wilkinson: Early life and education

 Leslie Wilkinson was born on 12 October 1882 at New Southgate, Middlesex, England, the younger son of commercial clerk Edward Henry Wilkinson.

 In his early years, he studied at St Edward's School, Oxford and at the Royal Academy of Arts, London, winning several awards, including the touring scholarship (1904,1905) that allowed him to travel to France, Italy, Spain and England.
 It was in these early years that his love of Mediterranean and Italian Renaissance architecture developed.
-In 1903, Wilkinson had become assistant to noted architect James S. Gibson, while also studying and entering competitions.
+In 1903, Wilkinson had become assistant to noted architect James Gibson, while also studying and entering competitions.

 Career

 Wilkinson was an associate of the Royal Institute of British Architects in 1907.
 In 1908, he became Professor F. M. Simpson's assistant at University College in London and later became assistant professor.
 He enlisted in the Territorial Force during World War I.

 In 1918, he was appointed to the new chair of architecture (within the faculty of science) at the University of Sydney.
-Arriving later that year, he threw his energy into the creation of a faculty of architecture; succeeding in 1920, he became the first dean.
+Arriving later that year, he threw his energy into the creation of a faculty of architecture; succeeding in 1920, he became the first dean of the school that became known as the University of Sydney School of Architecture, Design and Planning.

 Throughout his time in Australia, Wilkinson also continued to practise as an architect.
 He was appointed architect for the University of Sydney in 1919, where he contributed to the university's master plan (inspired by the Walter Burley Griffin's previous unused 1915 campus masterplan), as well as a number of building projects.
 He also designed over 30 commissions for houses and flats, and some church designs.

 In 1933, he became president of the newly formed New South Wales state chapter of the Royal Australian Institute of Architects (RAIA), and in 1937 was a founding member of Robert Menzies' anti-modernist Australian Academy of Artists.